dudimasta/PowerAutomateDeveloper/Labs/Module02_Integrating_FinOps_w_PA/021/021_readme.md

             - e.g. DWM-94368f08-31eb-4cda-b973
         - Sign into finance and operations apps, go to the Data management workspace, and then search by start of project name to identify the project or implementation.
         - Select Execution detail.
-        - Pause Customers V3 synchronization, modify some data in FinOps, observe entries in Queued records
+        - Pause **Customers V3 (accounts)** synchronization, modify some data in FinOps, observe entries in Queued records
 - Sample solution: none
 - Refs:
     - https://learn.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/data-entities/dual-write/customizing-mappings